 Post-Disaster Investment.
 Increase funding for the Defense Production Act to be used for post-disaster climate mitigation and adaptation investments.
 Prioritize investments in disadvantaged communities.

 Resilience Training and Emergency Networks.
 Provide caregivers and other de facto first responders with additional training and certification.
-Provide grants to support the pre-disaster development of response networks by increasing funding for the CDC Climate Ready Cities and States Initiative using the BRACE framework.
+Provide grants to support the pre-disaster development of response networks by increasing funding for the CDC Climate Ready Cities and States Initiative using the Building Resilience Against Climate Effects (BRACE) framework.

 TECHNOLOGY DEVELOPMENT